PolymerLabs/arcs/docs/IDE-Setup.md

 #### IDE shows `Unresolved Reference` for generated entities

+- Right click the directory with the BUILD file > Partially Sync <directory-name>/...
+- Non-incrementally sync the project: Bazel > Sync > Non-incrementally sync project with BUILD file
 - Ensure that your Kotlin plugin is at version 1.3.61 or higher: Preferences > Plugins > Installed > Kotlin
 - Ensure that your IDE is at an recent enough version
 | IDE            | Version |